carlinmack/workman-qwerty/README.md

 Workman Qwerty for Linux XKB configuration files
 ------
-> [!NOTE]
-> I'm not the original creator of this config, I had a fork, and original creator must have deleted their github account.

 these keymaps using first level to redirect to different keycode in inet "evdev" section that won't used in ordinary keyboard.